 When you bond a NIC, the bond absorbs the PIF/NIC in use as the management interface.
-From Citrix Hypervisor 6.0 onwards, the management interface is automatically moved to the bond PIF.
+The management interface is automatically moved to the bond PIF.

 network-createcommand to create a network for use with the bonded NIC.
 The UUID of the new network is returned: